lockdoor/gold-lotto/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Version History
+version 1.001
+-customers page
+-tables page
+-table page
+--table settings
+---setting tableName
+---setting tableDetail
+---setting tablePrice
+---setting tableDate
+---setting tableEmoji
+---setting tableIsOpen
+---setting delete table
+--tableNumber => on click number put customer to it --tableCustomer => show customer buy lotto number

+version 1.1.0
+-customers page => can edit or delete customer
+-tables page => can show table is close
+-table page
+--tableNumber => can add more customer to it, and do not duplicate customer in each number --tableNumber => can change color of number and border --tableNumberCustomer => show numbers with customers buy it